michael/documents-legacy/substance-0-5-0.md

 ### Substance - The App (Michael)

-The mother ship, a reference implementation packages the whole Substance stack, we'll keep this very basic, borrowing stuff from the existing Substance implementation.
+The mother ship.
+This will be a reference implementation packaging the whole Substance stack, we'll keep this very basic, borrowing stuff from the existing Substance implementation.
+This app can either be installed and used locally, or in a hosted environment.

 ## Stage 2 - Put it all together